daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 ## To sum it up: the roles of each participant
 Storybook:
-* Hosts Storybook Stories that contain bundled react components for test purpose.
+* Hosts Storybook Stories that contain bundled react components for test purposes.
 * Provides a real non-synthetic environment to run tests.
 * Each Story exposes one component in the global variable (to retrieve it in Cypress later).
 * Each Story exposes a component mount point (to mount a component in test).